ChrisWhealy/DistributedSystemNotes/Lecture 10.md

 | Safety Property | Liveness Property
 |---|---|
-| Something bad will ***no*** happen | Something good ***eventually*** happens
+| Something bad will ***not*** happen | Something good ***eventually*** happens
 | Can be violated in a finite execution.<br>![FIFO Anomaly](./img/L5%20FIFO%20Anomaly.png) | Cannot be violated in finite execution.<br>![No violation - yet](./img/L5%20Protocol%204.png)
-| Examples of safety properties include all the delivery guarantees we've spoken about so far such as FIFO, Causal and Totally-Ordered | An example of a liveness property is the guarantee that the system will ***eventually*** respond to a client request.<br>However, the diagram above is not a counterexample because the definitions of liveness guarantees tend to be open-ended and cannot exclude the possibility of *"waiting forever"*
+| Examples of safety properties include all the delivery guarantees we've spoken about so far such as FIFO, Causal and Totally-Ordered | An example of a liveness property is the guarantee that the system will ***eventually*** respond to a client request.<br>However, the diagram above is not a counterexample because the definitions of liveness guarantees tend to be open-ended and therefore cannot exclude the possibility of *"waiting forever"*

-The trouble with Distributed System design is that in order to be useful, our system needs both types of property to be present; however, the open-ended nature of liveness properties makes them hard to reason about.
+The trouble with Distributed System design is that in order to be useful, it needs both types of property to be present; however, the open-ended nature of liveness properties makes them hard to reason about.

 Let's say we want to implement a protocol that satisfies the safety property of FIFO delivery, but doesn't need to care about any liveness properties.
 So, we could build a system that either drops or ignores every message...